📈 Our Integration Cost Calculator is live! Check it out!

 B. DESCRIPTION OF TRANSFER

-Personal Data is transferred in the course of access and use by the data exporter of the Services so that the data importer may provide, support, maintain and improve the Services.
+Personal Data is transferred in the course of access and use by the data exporter of the Services so that the data importer may provide, support, maintain, and improve the Services.
 The data importer may further transfer Personal Data to third-party service providers that host and maintain the data importer’s applications, backup, storage, and other services as specified in the section on sub-processors below.
-These third-party service providers may have access to or Process Personal Data for the purpose of providing these services to the data importer.
-The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period upon termination of the data exporter’s account, the data importer will delete all Personal Data in accordance with clause 13 of the DPA.
-For transfers to (sub-) processors, also specify the subject matter, nature and duration of the processing
+These third-party service providers may have access to or Process Personal Data for providing these services to the data importer.
+The period for which the personal data will be retained, or, if that is not possible, the criteria used to determine that period upon termination of the data exporter’s account, the data importer will delete all Personal Data per clause 13 of the DPA.
+For transfers to (sub-) processors, also specify the subject matter, nature, and duration of the processing

 Name of the Sub-processor